PSCS Social Work Reg Supv, Criminal Justice

-Identify staff/student interns training needs.
+*Identify staff/student intern training needs.

 Experience: Five years of experience providing clinical and therapeutic social work services through the application of the principles, methods and procedures of professional social work, to clients requiring rehabilitative counseling or forensic social work services, including eighteen months of experience completing assessments formulating diagnostic impressions, treating mental disorders and other conditions or providing psychotherapy as a certified social worker-clinical and one year of experience supervising lower level social workers providing clinical and therapeutic social work to clients.

-1. A doctoral degree in social work from an accredited college or university may be substituted for up to one year of the experience.
+Notes:1.
+A doctoral degree in social work from an accredited college or university may be substituted for up to one year of the experience.

 2. Candidates may substitute U.S. Armed Forces military service experience at a rank of Corporal/Petty Officer or higher as a commissioned officer in Social Work classifications or Social Work specialty codes in the Social Science, Psychology, or Welfare fields of work on a year-for-year basis for the required experience.